-The intersection between linguistic scepticism and politics is also at the heart of Elke Dubbels’ contribution, Linguistic Scepticism and the Poetics of Politics in Gustav Landauer.
+The intersection between linguistic skepticism and politics is also at the heart of Elke Dubbels’ contribution, “Linguistic Skepticism and the Poetics of Politics in Gustav Landauer.”
 She investigates how Landauer’s search for a new poetic language informs his views on socialism in Skepsis und Mystik and Aufruf zum Sozialismus.
-In an innovative way, the author shows the link between Landauer’s writings and the Weltanschauungsliteratur, which thrived around 1900.
-Yet Landauer, as Dubbels demonstrates, was skeptical about a possible fusion of science, metaphysics and ethics in the “Weltanschauungsliteratur” of his time, especially the one of Julius Hart.
-Rejecting Hart’s harmonical vision of absolute truth, Landauer defended the need for multiple images of the worlds and even appealed for new poetic images which could bring a social change in human life.
-As explained by Dubbels, human community itself came to be conceived by Landauer in his later writing as an image – an image of the communal spirit which he tries to invoke and above all to open to a revolutionary change.
+In an innovative way, the author uncovers the links between Landauer’s writings and turn of the century Weltanschauungsliteratur.
+Yet Landauer, as Dubbels demonstrates, was skeptical about a possible fusion of science, metaphysics and ethics in the Weltanschauungsliteratur of his time, especially works by Julius Hart.
+Rejecting Hart’s harmonious vision of absolute truth, Landauer defended the need for multiple images of the worlds and even appealed for new poetic images which could bring social change in human life.
+As explained by Dubbels, human community itself came to be conceived by Landauer in his later writing as an image – an image of the communal spirit which he tried to invoke and above all to open to a revolutionary change.
 Therefore, Landauer speaks of socialism in terms of art, reclaiming the creative power of individuals for the transformation of the social realm.

-Another relevant aspect of Landauer’s linguistic scepticism is analyzed by Sebastian Musch in his essay titled The Buddha’s Laughter.
-Gustav Landauer and linguistic skepticism in Fritz Mauthner’s novella Der letzte Tod des Gautama Buddha (1912).
-Starting from the long symbiotic friendship between Mauthner and Landauer, Mush describes their shared fascination with Buddhism, seen as a transcendent bridge between linguistic skepticism and mysticism.
-The author proposed a careful reading of Mauthner’s novella Der letzte Tod des Gautama Buddha and its reception by Landauer, who suggested that in those pages his friend “had closed the chasm by laying open his inner life and thus revealed to be a true poet”.
-Musch situates their interest in the intellectual history of German Buddhism and demonstrates how – according to Landauer’s perspective – this novella was a “watershed moment in Mauthner’s intellectual trajectory” as well as a blatant example of their shared Sprachkritik.
-In order to fulfil this goal, the author analyzes Landauer’s understanding of the figure of the poet, the intellectual foundation of both Landauer and Mauthner’s engagement with Buddhism, and the debate on the nature of German Buddhism, which embroiled Mauthner in dispute with Giuseppe de Lorenzo, one of the foremost Italian scholars of Buddhism at that time.
+Another relevant aspect of Landauer’s linguistic skepticism is analyzed by Sebastian Musch in his essay entitled “The Buddha’s Laughter.
+Gustav Landauer and Linguistic Skepticism in Fritz Mauthner’s Novella Der letzte Tod des Gautama Buddha (1912).”
+Starting with the long symbiotic friendship between Mauthner and Landauer, Musch describes their shared fascination with Buddhism, seen as a transcendent bridge between linguistic skepticism and mysticism.
+The author offers a careful reading of Mauthner’s novella Der letzte Tod des Gautama Buddha and its reception by Landauer, who suggested that in these pages his friend “had closed the chasm by laying open his inner life and thus revealed to be a true poet.”
+Musch situates both thinkers’ interest in the intellectual history of German Buddhism and demonstrates how – in Landauer’s view – this novella was a “watershed moment in Mauthner’s intellectual trajectory” as well as an eloquent example of their shared Sprachkritik.
+In order to achieve this goal, the author analyzes Landauer’s understanding of the figure of the poet, the intellectual foundation of both Landauer and Mauthner’s engagement with Buddhism, and the debate on the nature of German Buddhism, which embroiled Mauthner in dispute with Giuseppe de Lorenzo, one of the foremost Italian Buddhism scholars at the time.

-In the essay titled Specters of Landauer, which closes this section, Yarden Ben-Zur turns to the description and analysis of Landauer’s skeptical and antipolitical conception of literature.
-According to the author, “Landauer looks at Literature as a revolutionary and looks on reality as a literary critic and scholar.
+In the essay titled Specters of Landauer, which closes this section, Yarden Ben-Zur turns to a description and analysis of Landauer’s skeptical and antipolitical conception of literature.
+According to the author, “Landauer looks at literature as a revolutionary and looks on reality as a literary critic and scholar.
 He dares to suggest possibilities that are only open in literature within the realms of reality.
-In other words, he dares to take literature seriously”.
-Exploring the multifarious semantic field of the German word “Ent-sagung”, which can be translated with renunciation, resignation, withdrawal or ascetism and constitutes a bridge between Christian and Eastern thinking, Ben-Zur argues that this term touches the heart of Landauer’s skeptical and poetical way of speaking and acting.
+In other words, he dares to take literature seriously.”
+Exploring the multifarious semantic field of the German word Ent-sagung, which can be translated as renunciation, resignation, withdrawal or ascetism, and constitutes a bridge between Christian and Eastern thinking, Ben-Zur argues that this term touches the heart of Landauer’s skeptical and poetic way of speaking and acting.
 Moreover, through a cutting-edge reading of Landauer’s Shakespeare, Ben-Zur shows the affinity between his anarchic idea of revolution and Hamlet’s ghosts.
 In fact, Hamlet “embodies the conflicts which are bound to revolution, of its almost grotesque sides and moreover of its unavoidable failure (which is also a kind of success).”

-Mysticism, Romanticism, and History in the ‘anti-political’ stance of Landauer
+Mysticism, romanticism, and history in the antipolitical stance of Landauer